OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       its PREFIX.
 An optional REMOTE_ENDPOINT can be given at the end.

+--ignore-unknown-options OPTION
+                      If the listed OPTION(s) are not understood, the option parser in the OpenVPN 3 Core library will ignore these options instead of complaining about unknown or unused options.

 --inactive ARGS
                       This option takes one mandatory argument, SECONDS, which defines how many seconds the tunnel can idle before